- 81 Couldson Road

 - CR5 2LD

 The OCBC "Constitution"

-The Memorandum of Association is a short introduction to the aims and fundemental set up of the Club, it rarely changes.
+The Memorandum of Association is a short introduction to the aims and fundamental set up of the Club and it rarely changes.
 Much of it dates from the original founding of the Club in 1936 and some parts no longer are applicable to the current status of the Club.
 It may been seen by Members on request to the General Secretary.

 The Bye-laws cover all the nitty-gritty of the club from the structure and election of the Board down to the opening hours of the bar!
 They can be seen here.